Automatic Dataset Annotation to Learn CNN Pore Description for Fingerprint Recognition

 \section{Introduction}

-Automated Fingerprint Recognition Systems mostly work by detecting keypoints, usually minutiae or pores, and matching them between images, sometimes using local descriptors to describe the keypoints' neighborhood~\cite{jain-latent,direct-pore,ridge-reconstruction}.
-These approaches usually provide excellent recognition results, but often fall into two common settings.
+Automated fingerprint recognition systems mostly work by detecting keypoints, usually minutiae or pores, and matching them across images.
+Sometimes, the matching approach uses local descriptors to describe the keypoints' neighborhood and establish correspondences~\cite{jain-latent,direct-pore,ridge-reconstruction}.
+These approaches usually provide excellent recognition results and can mostly be categorized into two settings.
 The first one uses low-resolution sensors but requires high-quality images comprising the entire fingerprint~\cite{jain-pores-and-ridges,ridge-reconstruction}.
-The second involves the use of sophisticated and computationally expensive algorithms to match the keypoint descriptors when high-resolution images are available~\cite{ridge-reconstruction,su-pores-deep,td-sparse}.
-The latter usually results in better recognition, allowing the use of partial fingerprints while maintaining the system secure.
+The second setting requires high-resolution images and relies on sophisticated and computationally expensive algorithms to match keypoint descriptors~\cite{ridge-reconstruction,su-pores-deep,td-sparse}.
+The latter usually provides better recognition results, thus allowing the use of partial fingerprints while maintaining the system secure.
+The focus of this work is on the second scenario, high-resolution fingerprint recognition.
+Specifically, we consider pores as keypoints, as many works in the literature do~\cite{direct-pore, ridge-reconstruction, td-sparse, feature-guided, su-pores-deep}.

-The focus of this work is on the latter scenario, high-resolution fingerprint recognition with pores as keypoints, as many works in the literature do~\cite{direct-pore, ridge-reconstruction, td-sparse, feature-guided, su-pores-deep}.
-We attribute the need for these sophisticated matching algorithms to the widespread use of hand-crafted local keypoint descriptors, which, while requiring no training data and being fast to compute~\cite{direct-pore,ridge-reconstruction}, are not very robust to some of the variations to which fingerprint images are susceptible, \eg the opening and closing of pores and distortions caused by the finger pressure applied to the sensor surface.
+We attribute the previously mentioned need for sophisticated matching algorithms to the widespread use of hand-crafted keypoint descriptors.
+These descriptors do not require training data and are fast to compute~\cite{direct-pore,ridge-reconstruction}, but are not very robust to some of the variations to which fingerprint images are susceptible, \eg the opening and closing of pores and distortions caused by the finger pressure applied to the sensor surface.
 This causes many spurious keypoint correspondences when using simple matching criteria.

 There were two ways to solve this problem.
 The first one involves improving descriptors.
-While there are approaches that learn keypoint descriptors with better results than that of their hand-crafted counterparts~\cite{l2net,hardnet,doap}, their use is incipient in the fingerprint recognition literature~\cite{jain-latent, zhang-pattern-rec}.
-This is probably caused by the lack of keypoint identity annotation for fingerprint images in publicly available datasets, a requirement for the known approaches to learning local descriptors.
+While there are approaches that learn keypoint descriptors with better results than hand-crafted ones~\cite{l2net,hardnet,doap}, their use is incipient in the fingerprint recognition literature~\cite{jain-latent, zhang-pattern-rec}.
+This is probably caused by the lack of adequate keypoint annotations in publicly available fingerprint datasets, a requirement for the known approaches to learning local descriptors.
 We believe this led researchers to focus on developing more and more sophisticated matching algorithms, the second way to address the spurious correspondences problem~\cite{td-sparse, ridge-reconstruction, feature-guided}.
 A detailed analysis of previous works is given in Section~\ref{sec:related-work}.